viraja1/nucypher_kms/README.md

    pip install -r requirements.txt
    ```

-4) Run nucypher ursula in a new tab of console
+4) Run nucypher ursula in a new tab of terminal

    ```
    nucypher ursula run --dev --federated-only